 Research & Teaching

-Preponderance across 7 criteria
+Preponderance across 7 criteria as specified

 Clinical practice + preponderance across 7 criteria